-We believe young people everywhere can change the world.
-So, we empower young people (aged 17-24) with the skills, experience and connections to be leaders of change.
+We believe young people can change the world.
+So we run Costa Rica volunteering programs for young people to ignite their passion for change and equip them with the skills, networks and confidence to become leaders.

-- Work alongside local people to improve their access to education on the indigenous Community project.
+- Work with local people to improve their access to education on the indigenous Community project.

-- Trek through rainforest and up volcanoes on a variety of stunning routes that tourists don’t get access to.
+- Take part in an Adventure Leadership Trek through a variety of stunning landscapes that tourists don’t get access to.